Justas383/Sprint1/readme.md

 This project is for educational porpuses only.

-Site published at :

 ## Project features

--   php
--   navigate back functionality
--   show files and folders with their directories
+-   login with validation(not done)
+-   directory and file browser(still broken)
+-   back button(working but might need a different logic)
+-   delete button(not working)
+-   download and upload files(not yet working)
+-   new folder(not working)

 ## Author